WHEN

 We acknowledge the traditional custodians of the land this event is taking place upon, the Wurundjeri People of the Kulin Nation, and we pay our respects to their elders of past, present and future.

-We respectfully acknowledge the Traditional Custodians of the land we live and work upon, the Bunurong Boon Wurrung and Wurundjeri Woi Wurrung peoples of the Eastern Kulin Nation.
-We pay our respects to elders past, present, and emerging.
+We acknowledge the Traditional Custodians of the land we work upon, the Wurundjeri People of the Kulin Nation.
+We pay our respects to all Aboriginal and Torres Strait Islander Elders, both past and present.